Delphi in Swiss Companies: Implementation, Maintenance, and Modernization

 What you get

-• The system is operational and ready for handover
+• The system is ready to launch and take over

 • Build and deployment are traceable